wwoods/lamegame_cherrypy_slates/README.rst

         ,'collection': 'slates'   #pymongo collection to store slates in }

-Then make sure that you call **import lamegame_cherrypy_slates** at some point in your python code before engine.start(), and you should be good to go.
+Then make sure that you call **import lg_slates** at some point in your python code before engine.start(), and you should be good to go.

 If you'd like to make use of a named slate, for instance to associate user data with an account, do the above setup, and then do something like this in your code::

-    import lamegame_cherrypy_slates as lg_slates
+    import lg_slates
     s = lg_slates.Slate(cherrypy.session['username'])
     s['permanentData'] = True
     val = s.pop('permanentData')